nour-hajallie/TrelloTestAutomation/README.md

 # A bit about the project

+The project is divided into:

+	- BackendAPI folder: where we can find the class returning the responses of the APIs

+	- Config folder: where we can find the environment config class and the log4net config file

+	- DataEntities folder: where we can find the classes to map the response of the api used in the backend functions

+	- PageObjects folder: where we can find the classes containing the selectors and function related to each page used in the front end functions

-The Test functions are in UnitTest1.cs and in order, 4 functions are created:
+The Test functions are created in UnitTest1.cs class, 4 functions are created ( 2 for the frontend and 2 for the backend):

 ## Front End functions:

-These functions are created using Selenium, the folder PageObjects contains the selectors and functions related to each page
+These functions are created using Selenium.

 ### TestUIInviteMemberToBoardViaEmail:

 This function will be able to check if the invitation of a member to a board via an Email is working correctly

-Steps:

-	- User 1 authenticate

-	- Search for the board created

-	- Invite member via email

-	- User 2 authenticate

-	- Notification of invitation is checked

 ### TestUIDeleteBoard:

 This function will be able to check the action delete board

-Steps:

-	- User 1 authenticate

-	- Search for the board created

-	- Delete the board

 ## BackEnd Function: